hbodgal/streetSmart/README.md

 🚗 Intelligent Notifications: Street Smart activates the ChatGPT API when you venture beyond a 5-mile radius from your last used location.

-📱 React Native: Built with React Native, ensuring a smooth and intuitive user experience.
+📱 Flutter: Built with Flutter, ensuring a smooth and intuitive user experience.

 How Street Smart Works: